 - Soul Belly BBQ – 1327 S Main St. Las Vegas, NV 89104

 Country Throwdown at Container Park

 Every 1st and 3rd Friday, Downtown Container Park hosts a night of country music, with a live band and free line dancing lessons before the show starts.

 Local Las Vegas Country Bands

 I think these guys play more show then any band I’ve ever seen.
-On any given night you can see them playing on the Fremont Street Experience followed by a gig where they play as the House band at the Redneck Riviera or the Park.
+On any given night you can see them playing on the Fremont Street Experience followed by a gig where they play at the Park.